Pneumococcal infections - Causes of pneumococcal infections

 - indirect contact, for example, if infected droplets of fluid are transferred from someone's hand to a door handle, someone else who touches the handle may become infected with the bacteria if they then touch their mouth or nose

-It is important to emphasise that pneumococcal infections are far less contagious than a cold or the flu.
+It is important to emphasise that pneumococcal infections are far less contagious than a cold or flu.
 This is because most people's immune systems are able to kill the bacteria before they have the opportunity to cause an infection.

-However, in people with a weakened immune system, either due to their age or general health, the bacteria can move from their throat to other parts of their body, such as the lungs, the blood or the brain.
+The bacteria can move from their throat to other parts of their body, such as the lungs, the blood or the brain.
 If this occurs, a more serious infection can develop.

 - children under two years of age